cjwit/vote/README.md

 * Chart transitions, reconfigure to work with React updates, add transitions
 * Using sessionStorage allows user to reload to vote
-* Catch 401 error on failed login (instead of using alert)